Free Settler or Felon

 Ireland

-The Hercules convicts came from counties and cities throughout Ireland including Carlow, Down, Antrim, Armagh, Roscommon, Louth, Fermanagh and Dublin.
+The convicts came from counties and cities throughout Ireland including Carlow, Down, Antrim, Armagh, Roscommon, Louth, Fermanagh and Dublin.
 The Belfast Newsletter reported the method used to convey some of them to the hulk at Dublin.....

 On Thursday 13th May 1830 three cart loads of convicts, who were sentenced to transportation at last Assizes, passed through Belfast, escorted by a party of soldiers, on their way from Carrickfergus to Dublin.
 On turning Linen-Hall street, they gave three hearty cheers, which were as heartily repeated by the populace.
 [3]